Most adults probably are familiar with the song “My Way” that Frank Sinatra made famous. The lyrics are as follows:

 World Aflame, page 241: “Believers in Christ owe nothing to God in payment for salvation . . . but they do owe God a life of undivided devotion and service.”

-Although most relatively new Christians, particularly children, probably have only a very limited understanding of the importance of allowing Christ to be the Lord of their life, those who have been a Christian for a number of years should have a much better understanding.
-With the passage of time, every person who claims to be a Christian should show willingness to allow Christ to be their Lord.
-If they don’t show at least some willingness in this regard, it is doubtful that they have had a genuine salvation experience; i.e., it is likely that their heart has never been changed, and, therefore, they have never had an earnest desire to live according to God’s will for their life.
+Although most relatively new Christians, particularly children, probably have only a very limited understanding of the importance of allowing Jesus Christ to be the Lord of their life, those who have been a Christian for a number of years should have a much better understanding.
+With the passage of time, every person who claims to be a Christian should show willingness to allow Jesus to be their Lord.
+If they do not show at least some willingness in this regard, it is doubtful that they have had a genuine salvation experience; i.e., it is likely that their heart has never been changed, and, therefore, they have never had an earnest desire to live according to God’s will for their life.